 - Saturday daytime: 09:00-12:30; 14:00-17:30 (weekly pattern) 09:30-13:00; 14:00-18:00 (bi-weekly pattern)

 Digital MBA for Global Leaders (DiMBA)

-Core courses normally run on Saturdays from 9:00 am to 1:30 pm.
-Flexible core courses and electives are arranged on weekday evenings after 7:00 pm or at weekends during the day.
+Core courses are normally held on Saturdays from 9:00 am to 1:30 pm.
+Electives are arranged on weekday evenings after 7:00 pm or on weekends during the day.

 Yes, but credits for exempted courses have to be replaced by electives.
 Some courses can be exempted for students who have obtained certain qualifications and can provide proof such as professional certificates, transcripts and syllabuses of courses taken.
 The content and level of previous courses should be equivalent to those of the exempted courses and satisfactory grades must have been achieved.